JanicVerboon/EAM-AutoUpdater/README.md

   - Assignment filter settings (include/exclude mode and filter ID)
   - Delivery optimization priority
   - Notification settings
-  - Auto-update settings for available intent assignments
+  - Auto-update settings for available intent assignments, since the previous package version will remain in the tenant and the assignments are left intact, the auto update setting will also automatically push the update, without any user interaction required.
 - **Metadata migration**: Copies the following properties from the previous app to the new app:
   - Scope tags (role scope tag IDs)
   - Company Portal featured state